The Stone RX and Stoke TX

 The Ham RX and Hale TX

-The Ham RX is a superhet which means that only one sideband is heard – this is particularly relevant for CW when compared to simpler RXs which hear both sidebands: it is also highly desirable for SSB phone reception and essential when the RX is used to drive the Hale SSB or CW transmitter.
-The Ham has a 10 MHz Intermediate Frequency which makes it a little easier for one set of parts to cover the relevant small section of the overall 2.8 to 6.5 MHz range for any one of 20, 40 or 80m bands.
-The receiver comprises a double tuned RF bandpass filter feeding the first SA602 mixer with a simple output amplifier, feeding into a four crystal IF filter, and then the second SA602 mixer (with carrier insertion oscillator) acting as a product detector.
+The Ham RX has a 10 MHz Intermediate Frequency which makes it a little easier for one set of parts to cover the relevant small section of the overall 2.8 to 6.5 MHz VFO range for any one of 20, 40 or 80m bands.
+The receiver comprises a double tuned RF bandpass filter feeding the first SA602 mixer with an output amplifier, feeding into a four crystal IF filter, and then the second SA602 mixer (with carrier insertion oscillator) acting as a product detector.
 The audio pre-amp uses one half of a low noise TL072 op-amp with its second amplifier providing a switch selectable third order CW filter.
-Then follows an AGC stage, using both sections of another TL072, which feeds the AFG control and the output audio power amplifier.
-For transmission, two relays (supplied with TX) reverse the signal flow through the RX’s mixers and IF strip to eject the low level RF out of the RX antenna terminal, but for reception without the TX, there are small PCB links across the normally closed relay contacts.
+Then follows an AGC stage, using both sections of another TL072, which feeds the AFG control and finally the output audio power amplifier – so no need of extra kits for CW or AGC!
+For transmission, two relays (supplied with TX) reverse the signal flow through the RX’s mixers and IF strip to eject the low level RF out of the RX antenna terminal.
 The first mixer is additive on 20m but subtractive on 40 and 80m, so there is an extra CIO coil for 40/80m to provide the normally used sideband for all bands.
-Compared to earlier designs, this RX now includes a good CW filter as well as AGC all on the main PCB!
-The RX price is £50.

-The photo above shows the Hale attached to the Ham RX.
-Tracks are cut in the RX so that two relays can be fitted there to reverse the signal flow in the IF strip and both mixers, which together with the TX relays then activates transmitter stages.
-The RF amplifier chain is linear for SSB signals, or the keyed audio tone for CW.
-A TL072 low noise op-amp is used for the microphone speech amp and for mixing in the CW sidetone oscillator output when that is activated.
-These drive the RX’s second CIO mixer to generate DSB which is filtered by the IF filter to remove the unwanted sideband before that is then changed to band frequency in the RX’s first mixer, and then the through the RX’s RF bandpass filter so that it ejects low level RF out of its antenna terminal!
-The first TX RF stage is a grounded gate RF amp with Drive preset, followed by the main RF amplifier that drives the output IRF510 power stage (with large upright heatsink) and the low pass harmonic filter.
-The Hale provides a Maximum output of 5W nominally on a 13.8v supply for both CW and SSB but can be used with care on higher voltages for increased output.
+The photo above shows the Hale transmitter (on left) attached to the Ham RX.
+The RF amplifier chain is linear for SSB phone signals and the keyed audio tone for CW.
+A low noise TL072 op-amp is used for the microphone speech amp, and for mixing in the CW sidetone oscillator output when that is activated.
+These drive the RX’s second CIO mixer to generate DSB, with one sideband being removed by the IF filter, then mixed up to band frequency by the VFO, through the RX’s RF bandpass filter and into the TX RF amp chain.
+This has a variable gain stage top allow for the different bands and to feed the IRF510 but configured for 5W output (on 13.8V) after the harmonic filter.
 Control is by the PTT switch of your microphone (dynamic type) for SSB or with semi break-in operation for CW.
 The control circuits mute the RX via the AGC stage.
-You should not need specialist test gear to set these kits up pretty well if you have a general coverage RX, multi-meter and the normal RF accessories of a power indicator, 50 Ohm dummy load and Aerial Matching Unit.
-A scope and two tone oscillator are desirable but not mandatory with a little patience!
+You should not need specialist test gear to set these kits up if you have a general coverage RX, multi-meter and the normal RF accessories of a power indicator, 50 Ohm dummy load and Aerial Matching Unit!
+The price for the RX and TX is £90.